MaXDL4Phys/tear/README.md

 cd tear
 ```
 ```
-# create envirnmente and install requirements
+# create environment and install requirements

 conda create --name tear python=3.9 conda activate tear pip install -r requirements.txt
 ```
-Then goes to https://github.com/openai/CLIP to install CLIP according to the instructions.
+Then go to https://github.com/openai/CLIP to install CLIP according to the instructions.

 ## Dataset Downloading and Preparation
 This Python script extracts frames from videos in a dataset (like UCF101, HMDB51, or K600)
-and saves them as images, while also handling directory creation and management.
+and saves them as images while also handling directory creation and management.
 ### UCF101

 The code is a Python command to extract frames from the